elzaksspro/docs/v2.0/install/README.md

 ## FileSender as main page

-If you don’t want your users to have to type `/filesender` after the hostname, you can add the following line to your filesender Apache configuration:
+If you don't want your users to have to type `/filesender` after the hostname, you can add the following line to your filesender Apache configuration:

 	RedirectMatch ^/(?!filesender/|simplesaml/)(.*) https://filesender.example.org/filesender/$1